tsdev/spinw/docs/pages/swplot/swplot.plotbase.md

 `shift`
-: Column vector with 3 elements, the basis vectors will be shifted by the given values in Angstrom unit.
+: Column vector with 3 elements, the basis vectors will be shifted by the given values in Å unit.
 Default value is [0;0;0].

 `translate`